eProsima/Fast-DDS-monitor/docs/rst/user_manual/select_entity.rst

 - In the :ref:`info_subpanel_layout`, the information related to this entity is displayed, such as *QoS* or specific entity settings.
 - In the :ref:`statistics_panel_layout`, a general summary of the data stored for this entity is listed.
-- If the selected entity is a Fast DDS Monitor entity belonging to the Physical or Logical Entities group, the entities displayed in :ref:`dds_panel` are only those *related* to this entity.
+- If the selected entity is a DDS Monitor entity belonging to the Physical or Logical Entities group, the entities displayed in :ref:`dds_panel` are only those *related* to this entity.
   Therefore, clicking one of the :ref:`dds_entities` does not update the :ref:`dds_panel`.
   To check the relation between entities please refer to the :ref:`entities` section.